jku/repository-playground/playground/README.md

    _Settings->Actions->Allow GitHub Actions to create and approve pull requests_.
 1. To enable repository publishing, set _Settings->Pages->Source to `Github Actions`. `main` should be enabled as deployment branch in _Settings->Environments->GitHub Pages_.
-1. Make sure Google Cloud allows this repository OIDC identity to sign with a KMS key
+1. Make sure Google Cloud allows this repository OIDC identity to sign with a KMS key.
+   Insert the GCP authentication details into .github/workflows/snapshot.yml

 ## Operation